openhab/openhab-docs/_addons_bindings/zwave/doc/enerwave/zwnrsm2_0_0.md

 | Switch 2 | switch_binary2 | Switch | Switch |

 ### Switch

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 1

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Switch 2

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ## Device Configuration

-The following table provides a summary of the 1 configuration parameter available in the ZWN-RSM2.
+The following table provides a summary of the 1 configuration parameters available in the ZWN-RSM2.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |